1rre/mips_assembler/README.md

 * Data and text blocks can optionally be demarked with `.data` and `.text`, these ensure that all text comes before all data.
 * `.globl` directives are currently ignored
-* Labels must currently be on the same line as or line immediately before the position they are pointing to (I hope to fix this soon)
 * Integers can be in decimal (0-9) form, or hex (0x(0-f), case insensitive) form.
 * Accepted escape characters are the same as C, excluding \uhhhh and \Uhhhhhhhh as these require more than 8 bits to store (I could easily add these if necessary)
 * Files to be assembled should be placed in `/priv/0-assembly/` and end in `.s` or `.asm`